bpidperygora/for-one-v/README.md

 -
 Small custom functions to make the UX a little better -
-** I spend around 3 hours doing all the back work and more 3 hours to clean the front end ** -
+** I spend around 3 hours doing all the back-end and more 3 hours to clean the front end ** -

 P.S maybe it is overload but even for me it was interesting to finish <br>